UoMResearchIT/RSESkillsGraph/README.md

 The JSON is fairly obvious.
 There are two levels, called "interests" and "technologies".
 Interests are clickable, but technologies not.
 Some browsers let you right-click a technology and look up its definition.
 In the RSE-skills application we really just use Interests, so everything is clickable.
 We do use technologies sparingly as commentary.

+# What do I add?
+You should add "interests" if you feel confident on being selected to work on a project where that technology is the main technology used then add it as an interest.

 # How to Install / Run
 The `requirements.txt` should contain the Python modules needed.